 You don’t need to spend a night in the hospital after undergoing eyelid surgery.
-Nonetheless, you still need the help of a trusted family member or friend to take you home and stay with you for a couple of hours after the procedure.
-This is important as you may not be able to handle certain house chores, and take care of your pet or kids immediately after surgery.
+Nonetheless, you’ll still benefit from the help of a trusted family member or friend to take you home and stay with you for a couple of hours after the procedure.
+This is important as you may not be able to handle certain tasks immediately after surgery.

 Adhere to all the preoperative directions

 You’ll be given clear instructions on what do before the procedure can be done.
 For instance, the doctor may order you not to eat or drink anything a few hours before the procedure.
 You may also be ordered to remove make-up or any body lotion prior to the surgery.